Samsung TV Dark Screen? EASY Fixes!

 1. Cold Boot Your Samsung TV

-With modern electronics, it’s possible that your Samsung TV is too dark because of something stuck in your TV’s flash memory, which can also be a problem if you are seeing a white screen on your TV.
+With modern electronics, it’s possible that your Samsung TV is too dark because of something stuck in your TV’s flash memory, which can also be a problem if you see a white screen on your TV.

 This is quick and painless and won’t cause you to lose any of your saved settings.